Spin alignment around TNG300-1 voids: Method and statistics

 \section{Method and statistics}

 The spherical symmetry of voids, both in their geometry and dynamics, allows for a specific direction in which to analyse galactic orientations: the radial direction.
 Given the problem of vector orientations around a central point we will define the parameters $\beta$, $\eta$, and $\zeta$ that will allow us to study the orientation of galaxies and detect possible excesses with respect to a random distribution.
-These two parameters are formally introduced and analysed in Dávila Kurbán et al. (submitted), however, the basic definitions are outlined below.
+These three parameters are formally introduced and analysed in Dávila Kurbán et al. (submitted), however, the basic definitions are outlined below.
+The motivation behind this approach is to develop a robust statistic for the measuring of alignment signal that does not rely on Monte Carlo simulations for an estimation of its statistical significance (Dávila Kurbán et al., submitted).

 Additionally, complementing the description of this section, Fig.~\ref{fig:abs} shows a schematic summary for the reader as a quick refresher of the definitions of the parameters, how they relate to one another, and, ultimately, how we start from the measurement of an angle to the visual representation of alignment signal we use to show our results.